 As you may have noticed, Magog is an odd name for a mountain.
 Gog and Magog originate from the Bible and have an interesting history.
 They were often associated with a prophecy of the apocalypse.
 Most of the time, they are shown depicting good against evil.
 There is a lot of confusion about their names and how they were related.
 Sometimes it is the name of a person, and sometimes it is the name of a nation.
 Sometimes Gog and Magog are described as brothers, and sometimes Gog is the king of the Magog.

 In Northern Utah, drive on I-15 north of Brigham City and take exit 362 (US-91/Logan).
 Keep driving on US-91 through Sardine Canyon.
 After 25 miles US-91 will merge into Main Street in Logan.
 Drive to the intersection of Main Street and 400 North in Logan.
 Turn east on Highway 89 into Logan Canyon.
 Drive for about 18 miles to the exit to Tony Grove.
-Turn here and follow this road for 7 miles to the trailhead and parking lot for Tony Grove Lake.
+Turn here and follow this paved road for 7 miles to the trailhead and large parking lot for Tony Grove Lake.

 If coming from the east near the cities of Soda Springs or Montpelier.
 Turn onto Highway 89 and drive south toward Garden City which is on the east side of the range near Bear Lake.
 Drive up the switchbacks into Logan Canyon.
 Go over the summit of the canyon and then drive to the road junction to Tony Grove.
 Drive down this windy paved road for about seven miles to Tony Grove Lake and the trailhead.